cvmfs/doc-cvmfs/cpt-servermeta.rst

 Each repository contains a JSON object with repository specific meta data.
 The information is maintained by the repository's owner on the Stratum0 release manager machine.
-It contains the maintainer's contact information, a description of the repository's content and a list of recommended Stratum1 replica URLs.
+It contains the maintainer's contact information, a description of the repository's content, the recommended Stratum 0 URL and a list of recommended Stratum 1 replica URLs.
 Furthermore it provides a custom JSON region for arbitrary information.

 Note that this JSON file is stored inside CernVM-FS's backend data structure and gets replicated to Stratum1 servers automatically.